HEnquist/camilladsp/README.md

 Set VB-CABLE as the default playback device in the control panel, and let CamillaDSP capture from the VB-CABLE output.

 The device name is the same as seen in the Windows volume control.
 For example, the VB-CABLE device name is "CABLE Output (VB-Audio Virtual Cable)".
-The device name is built from the inpout/output name and card name, and the format is "{input/output name} ({card name})".
+The device name is built from the input/output name and card name, and the format is "{input/output name} ({card name})".

-The sample format is always 32-bit float (FLOAT32LE) even if the device is configured to use aother format.
+The sample format is always 32-bit float (FLOAT32LE) even if the device is configured to use another format.

 The sample rate must match the default format of the device.
 To change this, open "Sound" in the Control panel, select the sound card, and click "Properties".
 Then open the "Advanced" tab and select the desired format under "Default Format".